Visualizing Terrain in ArcGIS Pro

 - The Output Feature Class is where the contour lines will be placed.
 Leaving the default name and changing it later is probably the safest choice.

 - The Contour Interval will depend on how varied the topography is in your raster, what you are going to be using the contour lines for, and how close you want the contour lines to be to each other.
 You may need to make multiple attempts to find a number that gives contour lines that are not too dense to read, but not too sparse to be useful.
-This example in this mountainous area uses 100 meter contour interval.
+For this example with bluffs along the Mississippi River we use 50 meter contour interval.

 - Run the tool.